jloveric/deep-nearest-neighbor-torch/README.md

 # Dynamic and Deep Nearest Neighbors in Pytorch
 This algorithm does nearest neighbor approximation, building the approximation in batch mode.
 This could also be thought of as a radial basis function network built dynamically.
-Each batch adds the "centers" or "neighbors" that are not approximated correctly, so instead of using the entire dataset as the list of neighbors, only uses a subset.
+Each batch adds the "centers" or "neighbors" that are not approximated correctly from the existing model, so instead of using the entire dataset as the list of neighbors, only uses a subset.
 The entire thing runs on the GPU using pytorch.
 During evaluation, instead of taking the k-nearest neighbor a weighted average of all neighbors is used to compute the output (the weighting is a function of the inverse distance).

 # Invariant MNIST